boyter/boyter.org/content/posts/first-pc.md

 At my current workplace we have been doing themed Friday stand-ups.
 The most recent was about your first PC love, or whatever technology you look back on fondly.
 What follows is my one.

 My first PC was I think a Commodore PC40-III.
 I'm a little fuzzy on the details and its hard to find it based on pictures.
+Was not my first taste of technology, but the one I look on back most fondly.

 This is pretty close to what it looked like, although mine had two 5 1/4 floppy drives (such luxury!), the branded screen and did NOT run Windows.
 Headline specs?
 286 CPU, which I think was clocked at 12 MHz, 1 MB of RAM and in my case two 20 MB hard disks.
 I think mine were set as C and D in DOS from memory.